m4yc3x/agent/README.md

-# AgentOps - AI-Powered Agent Operations Platform
+# Ori - AI-Powered Agent Operations Platform

-AgentOps is an advanced AI-powered agent operations platform built with Laravel and Livewire.
+Ori is an advanced AI-powered agent operations platform built with Laravel and Livewire.
 It provides a chat-room style interface where users can interact with an AI agent powered by Groq's API.
 The agent can perform tasks, answer questions, and engage in multi-step reasoning processes.

 ## Features